 Advanced Endoscopy Fellowship

-The Section of Gastroenterology and the Digestive Disease Institute at Virginia Mason offers a one-year advanced fellowship opportunity offering extensive training in therapeutic endoscopy.
+The Section of Gastroenterology and the Digestive Disease Institute at Virginia Mason offer a one-year advanced fellowship opportunity that provides extensive training in therapeutic endoscopy.
 The fellowship focuses on developing a broad knowledge base related to therapeutic endoscopy, an ability to generate relevant differential diagnoses based on history and physical examinations, an understanding of indications and contraindications of therapeutic procedures, and skill at performing these procedures safely and effectively, as well as an appreciation of the humanistic and ethical aspect of medicine.

-The faculty consists of six physicians who have expertise in endoscopic retrograde cholangiopancreatography (ERCP) as well as therapeutic endoscopy, including stricture dilation, enteral stent placement, double-balloon enteroscopy, fistula closure and more.
-If training in endoscopic ultrasound is desired, the fellow will rotate with the six faculty who perform endoscopic ultrasound.
+Led by Fellowship Director Michael Larsen, MD, the faculty consists of physicians who have expertise in endoscopic retrograde cholangiopancreatography (ERCP) as well as therapeutic endoscopy, including stricture dilation, enteral stent placement, double-balloon enteroscopy, fistula closure, and more.
+If training in endoscopic ultrasound is desired, the fellow will rotate with faculty who perform endoscopic ultrasound.